openedx/openedx-con-materials/README.md

-# openedx-con-materials
+# Open edX Conference Materials

-Slides, handouts, and more from Open edX conferences
+Slides, handouts, and more from [Open edX conferences](https://con.openedx.org/).

+Find videos from the conferences, meetups, and more on [YouTube](https://openedx.org/youtube)!